rbms-bsc/DCRMR/_pages/Introduction/Introduction.md

 ## I.01.7 Examples and notes

 <a name="I.01.7.1">I.01.7.1</a> **Examples**.
 The examples are not in themselves prescriptive, but are meant to provide a model of reliable application and interpretation of the instruction in question.
 A word, phrase, element, or entire area may be illustrated.
+Many examples are formatted according to ISBD punctuation to improve clarity.

 <a name="I.01.7.2">I.01.7.2</a> **Notes**.
 The instructions and guidelines in the note elements are written in imperative form.
 This does not imply that all notes are required; on the contrary, most notes are not (see [9.01.5.1](/DCRMR/additional-notes/#9.01.5.1)).
 Consult the other chapters of DCRMR in order to ascertain what is required and what is optional in any given situation (see [Additional notes](/DCRMR/additional-notes/)).